 Business language

-Swahili is the official language, but English is widely spoken in business circles.
-Arabic is also common in some predominantly Islamic areas, such as Zanzibar.
+Swahili is the official national language, but English is widely used in business, foreign trade, and higher education.
+Arabic is also an official language in Zanzibar and is common in coastal areas.

 Business dress

-Business attire should be smart – suits for men and long skirts for women.
+Business attire should be smart and conservative – suits for men and professional attire for women (suits, tailored dresses, or skirts that are knee-length or longer).
 The tropical heat dictates that lightweight fabrics are best.

 Greeting